WordPress.com vs WordPress.org: How Do They Compare?

 Let’s start with how easy it is to actually create a website.
 While each platform has ‘page builders’ that help you structure and build all your web pages, you will need to know a little bit of code.

-Because WordPress.com is hosted for you, all you have to worry about is creating your website.
+WordPress.com comes with web hosting already organized for you, which means all you have to worry about is designing your website.
 Once that’s done, you can publish it online without worrying about anything else.
-WordPress.com is self-hosted, meaning you’re in charge of finding your own hosting provider.
+On the other hand, WordPress.org is self-hosted, meaning you’re in charge of finding your own hosting provider.
+Self-hosted platforms require more independence, but they also offer more power and scalability for your site.

-Our independent research tells us that Bluehost is the best WordPress.org hosting provider.
+From our independent research, we found that Bluehost is the best WordPress.org hosting provider.
 It comes with features such as one-click installs, which means you can connect your site in just that – one click.
-It also automatically updates your site in line with WordPress’ updates, so you don’t have to manually stay on top of them.
+Bluehost also automatically updates your site in line with WordPress’ updates, so you don’t have to manually stay on top of them.

 Theme designs and customization are all about the look and feel of your website – its appearance, the options available to you, and to what extent you can edit it.

 WordPress.org is open-source, so customization is essentially limitless.
 You can use any WordPress themes, or add a different one built by a third party.
-You can even design your own custom theme, although this is very complex, so we wouldn’t recommend it unless you hire a web developer to do it for you.
+You can even design your own custom theme, although this is very complex, so we wouldn’t recommend it unless you’re working with a web developer.

 The same goes for plugins.
 You can add any feature to your site, whether it’s made by WordPress, a third party, or one you’ve had custom built.